Photo credit: NAM |

 "Working together, they knew they could make a difference and chart a course for the future of manufacturing in America," NAM's current President and CEO Jim Simmons reiterated in front of an audience in March.
 Reminding them that the trade association has stood by manufacturers during times both good and bad, he named some examples:

-When the first Model Ts rolled off the assembly line,
+When the first Model Ts rolled off the assembly line,...during all of this, NAM has been the voice for manufacturers.

 ... when our industry helped the United States win both world wars,